 Taylor Smalls ’16

-Oprah bought one of her paintings.
-So did Barry Jenkins, director of Moonlight.
+Oprah owns one of her paintings.
+So does Tarell McCraney, who wrote the screenplay for Moonlight.
 Isaiah Johnson, an actor who portrayed George Washington in Hamilton, has one, too.

 “My mom says that I lead an enchanted life, and sometimes I believe her when things start to line up that way,” Taylor Smalls says.